-This policy establishes a uniform set of guidelines to determine when and where crosswalk treatments should be installed.
-It considers when marked crosswalks, Rectangular Rapid Flashing Beacons (RRFB's) and HAWK signals are appropriate engineering solutions.
+This policy establishes a uniform set of guidelines and evaluation criteria to determine when and where marked or enhanced crosswalk treatments (marked crosswalks, Rectangular Rapid Flashing Beacons (RRFB's) and HAWK signals) are appropriate engineering solutions.
 The character and setting of the perceived problem is a critical consideration to avoid unintended consequences and determine the best solution for all users of the transportation system.
-Commerce City has identified the following evaluation criteria for the installation of marked and/or enhanced crosswalks.
+The funding and construction of any project is not governed by this policy.

 When evaluating crosswalk treatments, the City follows guidance from the Federal Highway Administration (FHWA), the Manual on Uniform Traffic Control Devices (MUTCD) - 2009 edition, and Colorado Department of Transportation's (CDOT's) Roadway Design Guide - 2018 edition; while also considering best practices.
-This policy outlines what standards the City follows and when they should be applied.